JesseMinneboo/Webshop/README.md

   <h3 align="center">Webshop in Angular</h3>

   <p align="center">
-    A webshop made in Angular, powerd by a RESTful api in Dropwizard.
+    A webshop made in Angular, powered by a RESTful api in Dropwizard.
     <br />
     <a href="https://github.com/JesseMinneboo/Webshop"><strong>Explore the docs »</strong></a>
     <br />